Buy Self-help legal documents

 Assuming your preferred lawyer is willing to represent you, he or she will have to -

-The decision whether or not to grant your Legal Aid application is made by Legal Aid Services.
+The decision whether or not to grant your Legal Aid application is made by Legal Services Commissioner.

 These are explained below.

-The LAS must be satisfied that you can't afford to hire your own lawyer, taking into account your gross (before-tax) income and your "disposable" assets.
+The Legal Services Commissioner must be satisfied that you can't afford to hire your own lawyer, taking into account your gross (before-tax) income and your "disposable" assets.

-Your disposable assets means the property you could sell to raise money, but doesn't include your equity in your home (up to $80,000), your first car, your furniture and household possessions, and any tools of trade.
+Your disposable assets means the property you could sell to raise money, but doesn't include your equity in your home, your first car, your furniture and household possessions, and any tools of trade.

 If the offence you're charged with carries a maximum prison term of six months or more, you'll automatically qualify for legal aid, so long as you're financially eligible.